 The Chanotes of the remaining quota of 51 units can be held by a Thai person or Thai company.
 A non-Thai can purchase a unit in the condominium on the Thai side of the ownership quota via a lease, but here is the catch – the Chanote of the leasehold units here is still owned by a Thai Company or Thai Person.
 Read more about Property and Land Title Deeds in Thailand.

-It is a common practice in Thailand for developers offer leases of 30 years + 30 years + 30 years, totaling 90 years of leases for buyers.
+It is a common practice in Thailand for developers to be granted a 30-year lease, with the possibility to have a contractual agreement for two subsequent renewals equalling 30 years + 30 years + 30 years, totaling a 90-year lease for the buyer.
 Since the issuer of the lease (the lessor) is a limited company or a publicly listed company (PLC), rather than a juristic person, the renewal of a 30-year lease is safeguarded.

 Is Leasehold Safe?